 The following take place at 87 West Main Street, Meriden.
 Walk-ins Welcome, or call ahead to reserve space (203) 238-3688.
 You must create a CTHires account to attend.
 Click below for link.
 DOWNLOAD INSTRUCTIONS for creating a CTHires account.

 Thursdays: 12 - 3 PM

 For those new to the American Job Center and seeking to access one-on-one employment and training services.
 Covers program options and

-The One Stop Services Orientation is an overview of the programs and services offered at the American Job Centers located through South Central
+eligibility.
+The One Stop Services Orientation is an overview of the programs and services offered at the American Job Centers located through

-Connecticut.
-Learn about how you can gain access to training, support, guidance and expertise as it pertains to advancing or beginning a
+South Central Connecticut.
+Learn about how you can gain access to training, support, guidance and expertise as it pertains to advancing or

 The online application process is a daunting and consuming process that serves more to weed out unqualified or inappropriate applicants more